Perfect Squares – Definition, Formula, List, Examples

 reviewed by Jo-ann Caballes

-In this article, we’re explaining perfect squares, which are essential to understanding bigger mathematical theories including the Pythagorean theorem, quadratic equations and geometric sequences.
-We’ll cover the definition of perfect squares, the formula to work them out and perfect square examples, plus we’ll share practice questions so you can put your knowledge to the test.
+In this article, we’ll cover the definition of perfect squares, the formula to work them out, and perfect square numbers list charts, plus we’ll share practice questions so you can put your knowledge to the test.

-The perfect square meaning is the number you get when you multiply an integer (aka a whole number) by itself.
+The perfect square numbers are the numbers you get when you multiply an integer (aka a whole number) by itself.
 This is also known as squaring a number – so 5 x 5 is also 52 (squared), and the answer is 25.

 Perfect square definition